particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-On the B SoM, multiple timers are using allowing different PWM frequencies on certain pins.
-On the M SoM, all PWM pins share a single time and thus must share the same frequency, but can have different duty cycles.
+On the B-SoM, multiple timers are using allowing different PWM frequencies on certain pins.
+On the M-SoM, all PWM pins share a single time and thus must share the same frequency, but can have different duty cycles.

 ### Boot mode pins